 Click on the “SFCHOURLY” data source.

-In the Fields panel, click the icon next to Gridded Fields, and select T from the list of available Fields.
+In the Fields panel, click the (or for mac) icon next to Gridded Fields, and select T from the list of available Fields.

 Select Plan Views -> Contour Plan View in the list of displays, and click Create Display.
 The contour properties can be changed in the Layer Controls tab of the Data Explorer.

 Note that these contours are drawn from surface observations, which are recorded over land, not water.
-Therefore, contours will look better if you zoom in over a land area in the Main Display.
+Therefore, contours are drawn better when zoomed over a land area in the Main Display.

 Creating Time Series of Point Observations